KinetekEnergy/vsdiat-aashray-reddy/docs/Day-3/CMOS-NGSPICE.md

 ![Example output from spice simulation](./CMOS-NGSPICE-Images/spice-sim.png)

-The input parameters are what change the CMOS' switching threshold and propogation delay.
+The input parameters are what change the CMOS' switching threshold and propagation delay.
 Because the graph shapes are similar, we know the CMOS is working properly and consistently.

 ### Switching Threshold